decentralized-identity/sidetree/docs/Q-and-A.md

 Sidetree is a protocol for creating scalable decentralized public key infrastructure ([DPKI](./Glossary.md#public-key-infrastructure)) networks that can run atop of any existing decentralized ledger system (e.g. Bitcoin) and be as open, public, and permissionless as the underlying ledger they utilize.

 #### **Q: Why only a protocol, why scalable, why decentralized, why a ledger, why permissionless, why open and public?
-1. Sidetree is a _protocol_ because we need it to be multi applicable
+1. Sidetree is a _protocol_ because we need it to be multi applicable.
+Implementers will be provided with software tools and toolkits and the protocol has both `normative` and non-normative guidelines.
 2. The _scalability_ feature is needed because of the astronomical numbers that are associated with digital identifiers, the numerous life events of each identifier and the mulitple use of each individual identifier.
 Every individual, group or thing on earth can have multiple identifiers associated with them.
 3. Privacy and guarding control over are the main drivers for the deer wish to _decentralize_ identifiers.
 If you don’t like being tracked and you don’t like anybody else controlling your identity, decentralization is the way to go.
 4. A global _ledger_ is needed as a single source of truth.